Humagonen/Time_Series_Forecasting_Kaggle/README.md

 The 4 parameters here are:

-meantemp (target)
+* meantemp (target)

-humidity
+* humidity

-wind_speed
+* wind_speed

-meanpressure
+* meanpressure

-After a detailed EDA process, I decided to continue with the first 3 features for modelling
+After a detailed EDA process, I decided to continue with the first 3 features for modeling

 ## Modelling

-Experimented more than 6 different time series model and compared them:
+Experimented with more than 6 different time series models and compared them:

   1. simple ARIMA (both daily and monthly forecast)

   3. simple SARIMA (both daily and monthly forecast)

-  5. auto_arima (finds p, q and d automatically - monthly forecast)
+  5. auto_arima (finds p, q, and d automatically - monthly forecast)

   7. Prophet (daily forecast)